ToolJet/ToolJet/docs/versioned_docs/version-2.13.0/setup/env-vars.md

 | PGRST_JWT_SECRET  | JWT token client provided for authentication |
 | PGRST_HOST        | postgrest database host                      |

-Use `ENABLE_TOOLJET_DB` to enable/disable the feature that allows users to work with inbuilt data store to build apps with. in order to set it up, [follow the instructions here](/docs/tooljet-database#enabling-the-tooljet-database-for-your-instance).
+Use `ENABLE_TOOLJET_DB` to enable/disable the feature that allows users to work with inbuilt data store to build apps with.
+In order to set it up, [follow the instructions here](/docs/tooljet-database#enabling-the-tooljet-database-for-your-instance).

 :::tip
-When this feature is enabled, the database name provided for `TOOLJET_DB` will be utilized to create a new database during server boot process in all of our production deploy setups.
+When this feature is enabled, the database name provided for `TOOLJET_DB` will be utilized to create a new database during the server boot process in all of our production deploy setups.
 Incase you want to trigger it manually, use the command `npm run db:create` on ToolJet server.
 :::